Choose a fine-tuning method

 - Use context-grounded fine-tuning if information requires frequent updates.

-- Add GRPO as a refinement step if quality alignment is needed.
+- Add reinforcement tuning or preference tuning as a refinement step if quality alignment is needed.

 - Consider full fine-tuning only after LoRA experiments show it's necessary.